troxi

 Through Distrokid, you upload a file of the song you want to release, and any other relevant info.
 This includes artist name, accredited artists on the record, where you want to release it and more.
 You can set a release date from any time, though if you want to release immediately it may take 7+ business days to clear your track.
 I was quite lucky- I set my track to immediate release, and it was available on Spotify just 24 hours later, which was honestly really impressive!

 For reference, those 2 presaves are my Spotify and my partner’s.
-All those views at least- but that also means every single person who I excitedly sent the link to didn’t bother.
-Okay, sure whatever, verbal support maybe?
-You'd hope- but nah.
+All those views at least- but that also means a lot of people found the link and didn't bother.
+Okay, sure.
+But on release they'll listen, and they'll love!
+You'd hope- but the reality is probably not.
 Not really.
 And that's part of the job.
-Sometimes your friends just aren't interested, in your work, in your projects, in everything.So, my final point, releasing music is fucking draining.
+Release music for yourself, and not for the approval of others.
+If you release only to please other people, you'll be gravely disappointed, so don't set yourself up for that failure!So, my final point, releasing music is fucking draining.
 Not just in the paperwork, but in the response.
 You may be disappointed in your “release day” unless you’ve promoted it hard.
 I didn’t expect some crazy show of lights- but I would of liked a few of my friends express genuine interest.
 But sometimes that’s how it is.

 It’s difficult not to get de-motivated when things like this happen, but that’s the industry.